 Determining Hair Porosity & Finding Your Best Products

 You're not destined to have dry, rough or damaged hair.
-In fact, knowing the porosity of your hair can help you choose the right products once and for all.
+In fact, knowing the porosity of your hair can help guide your product selections and help you reach your hair goals more quickly.